Was this article helpful?

 • In order to create an ad hoc positive charge, you can create an IA or IIA to make the invoice less negative.
 In the API, this adjustment type is a charge.

-Note that the ability to make a negative invoice more negative or a positive invoice more positive is an advanced invoice adjustment feature that is available via API only.
+The ability to make a negative invoice more negative or a positive invoice more positive is an advanced Invoice Item Adjustment feature that is available through the Zuora API.
 This feature is not available for Z-Suite or QuickBooks integrations.
-If you would like to use this feature, please contact Zuora Global Support to provision this feature for your tenant.
+Contact Zuora Global Support for more information about enabling this feature on your Zuora tenant.

 Amend Future Invoices